Second Rate Democracy

 In contrast, many of the 50 states do it better – allowing for recall elections of their chief executives.
 Some states require an accusation of corruption or misconduct.
 But in eleven states, no specific grounds are required at all and recall petitions may simply seek to replace governors who have gone “rogue” and are pursuing policies at odds with the legislature, the public, or even their own party.
 The key point, of course, is that the recall puts the power of accountability directly in the hands of the voters, not politicians.

 Some have argued that citizens do have a method of holding presidents accountable: they can vote against them when they come up for re-election.
-But four years is a long time to wait to get rid of a president who is flaunting the public will and doing an enormous amount of policy damage.
+But four years is a long time to wait to get rid of a president who is violating the law, flaunting the public will and doing an enormous amount of policy damage.
 And in any case, that only works for a first-term president.
-Once elected for a second term, a lame-duck president has nothing to fear from a public who will no longer be able to vote on him or her again.
+Once elected for a second term, a lame-duck president, like Trump, has nothing to fear from a public who will no longer be able to vote on him or her again.

 Prime Ministers are More Accountable

 It is much easier to hold a prime minister accountable.
 You don’t need to impeach them; they can be removed in two simpler ways.
 First, a majority party could become disenchanted with the current prime minister and simply choose a new leader of the party, who then becomes the prime minister.
-Thatcher?
 Second, there can be a “vote of no confidence” by parliament.
 This is what typically takes place where there is a ruling coalition of several parties, not a single-party majority.
-A party may drop out the coalition and form part of a parliamentary majority voting no confidence in the prime minister.
+A party may drop out of the coalition and form part of a parliamentary majority voting no confidence in the prime minister.
 In this case, the prime minister and his or her cabinet are removed, and a new national election is held.
-So in parliamentary systems, prime ministers can be removed at any time if they abuse their power or pursue policies that are adamantly opposed by the public.
+So in parliamentary systems, prime ministers can be removed at any time if they abuse their power or pursue policies that are dramatically out of touch with the public.
 This is a much more effective form of accountability than an election every four years.

 It is much easier to hold a prime minister accountable.
 You don’t need to impeach them; they can be removed in two simpler ways.